jonathanpepinmoore/jonathanpepinmoore/README.md

 <a href="https://dl.acm.org/doi/10.1145/2445196.2445344">Learning computer science in the "comfort zone of proximal development"</a>

-<a href="https://answersingenesis.org/charles-darwin/was-charles-darwin-a-christian">Was Charles Darwin a Christian?</a>

-<a href="https://www.forbes.com/sites/dbloom/2021/09/27/hollywood-edges-closer-to-strike-with-cinematographers-vote/">Hollywood Edges Closer To Strike With Cinematographers Vote</a>-->
+<a href="https://www.forbes.com/sites/dbloom/2021/09/27/hollywood-edges-closer-to-strike-with-cinematographers-vote/">Hollywood Edges Closer To Strike With Cinematographers Vote</a>

 <a href="https://channeldrive.in/cloud-computing/perficient-enables-azure-cloud-solutions-for-builders-firstsource/">Perficient Enables Azure Cloud Solutions for Builders FirstSource</a>